ainponce/ainponce/README.md

 Auditory Discrimination Game - An interactive game developed in React with animations and audio responses, designed to improve users' auditory discrimination skills.

-🌱 Work Experience
+🌱 Working Experience

-Shalion | Software Developer
-Implemented web scraping with Node.js to gather product information across multiple platforms.
+Shalion | Software Developer Implemented web scraping with Node.js to gather product information across multiple platforms.

-Smartway SRL | Frontend Web Developer
-Developed applications using JavaScript, React, and agile methodologies.
+Smartway SRL | Frontend Web Developer Developed applications using JavaScript, React, and agile methodologies.

 🎉 Ready to Collaborate?

-If you have an exciting idea or need a developer with technical expertise and a passion for innovation, feel free to reach out.
+If you have an exciting idea or if you need a developer with technical expertise and a passion for innovation, feel free to reach out.
 I'm always open to new challenges and collaborations!

 Thank you for visiting my profile! ✨